SijFigg/Flag-Explorer-App/README.md

 ## Running the App with Docker Compose

-To build and run the full stack:
+To build and run the full stack.
+Run it on your http://localhost:3000 :

 ```bash
 docker-compose up --build